documenteinaer/pkt_captures/collect_beacons.md

 ### Packets

 If one can control two machines for the purpose of measuring SS, it is possible to generate packets at high rate (thousands of packets per second) on one machine, and measure thei received SS on the other machine.
+For this method it is necessary to have IP properly set up between the AP (or a machine behind the AP) and the client.
+It then comes down to the question of what software can be installed on the endpoints to generate/receive traffic.

 #### ping